kharneit/yaml2tk/README.md

 if __name__ == '__main__':
   content = WindowHandler(CONFIG_PATH)
 ```
-This returns an instanciated `WindowHandler` object with every attribute you defined as a bind_to to on any object
+This returns an instantiated `WindowHandler` object with every attribute you defined as a bind_to to on any object
 in your configuration.
 You can access it by `content.BIND_TO_ARGUMENT.object`.
 Besides that, `content.data` contains
 every attribute you described for this object in you config file.